cascadiajs/cascadiajs/app/markdown/2024/next-steps/sponsorships.md

 We've secured discounts with 3 hotels near the venue: [https://cascadiajs.com/2024/hotels](https://cascadiajs.com/2024/hotels)

+<h2 id="raffle">Raffle</h2>

+We do not have traditional lead scanners at our event, so our plan for lead capture is to run a scavenger hunt for our attendees.
+Every attendee will need to visit all of the Gold sponsor booths (who are providing a raffle prize) and do a few extra things to qualify for the raffle.
+We'll share contact info for every attendee who participates in the raffle following the event.

+If you're participating in the raffle, please plan on presenting your prize to the winner on stage at the closing on Day 2 (at 6:00pm).

 <h2 id="swag">Swag</h2>

-Gold sponsors can show off their brand by including 1 swag item in a bag that will be given to all attendees!
+Gold sponsors can show off their brand by including 1 small swag item or stickers in small bags that will be given to all attendees!
+This is optional.
 The items need to be provided to CascadiaJS organizers (at the registration table) by 7:00 am on June 20th so we can bag them up before attendees arrive.

+<h2 id="discord">Discord</h2>

+[Join our Discord](https://discord.gg/kkYR86GM29) to engage with attendees who are watching the live stream.
+Gold sponsors will have a channel created for their company.
+Hiring?
+Post jobs in the #jobs channel!

 <h2 id="rentals">Rentals</h2>